dlmacedo/starter-academic/content/home/deeplearningcourse.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Deep Learning Course" subtitle = ""
+title = "Deep Learning 2022"
+subtitle = ""

 [design]